-For these reasons, it’s critical that you set the security settings in your PayPal account.
+For these reasons, you must set the security settings in your PayPal account.
 Let’s walk through them.

 This guide shows the full, desktop version of the PayPal website.
-The steps will be similar for the mobile website and PayPal apps.
+The steps provided can also be used on Paypal’s mobile website and PayPal apps.
 The links throughout the guide will take you directly to the pages referenced.
 This guide is based on a personal PayPal account; other account types (such as business) will have other options.

 For some settings, I don’t have a recommendation related to security or privacy, so I don’t describe them in this guide.
 For those, feel free to keep the default, or choose based on your preferences.

 Note: This page contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see Affiliate Disclosure.

 Improve Paypal Security Using PayPal Settings

 Click the gear in the top right of the site to open Settings.

 Below the main navigation menu, you’ll see the Settings menu.
 Click Account.

 You may see old addresses, email addresses, and phone numbers.
 Remove those that are no longer unnecessary.

 Click Password.
 Set a long, strong password (20+ characters, with a mix of uppercase, lowercase, numbers, and special characters).
 I recommend using a password manager, such as LastPass, to create and store your password.